 You might have one of these 12 threats under your roof:

-Causes & Symptoms of Carbon monoxide poisoning in your home
+Causes & Symptoms of Carbon monoxide poisoning

-Concentration of Co & symptoms
+The concentration of Co & symptoms

 Headache and dizziness within six to eight hours of constant exposure